wenjietee/articledex-chrome-extension/README.md

 -   Browse to a web article of interest.

 -   Click on Article Dex extension on the extension toolbar (top right).
-If you haven pin it yet, refer to the installation guide.
+If you have not pin it to the toolbar, refer to the installation guide.

 -   The extension will display the url and title of the page you are browsing.